artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 **WC - APG NIF/CIF/NIE field** add to your WooCommerce shop a new NIF/CIF/NIE field to all billing and shipping forms available to admin and customer in WooCommerce.

 = Features =
+* You can require the NIF/CIF/NIE field in billing form.
+* You can require the NIF/CIF/NIE field in shipping form.
 * You can validate the NIF/CIF/NIE field.

 = Translations =